dthierno/RobotFindsKitten/README.md

 The game grid will then be generated semi-randomly:
 - Walls (%) are placed around each room with a door in the middle (!) to move from one room to another.
 - A key is placed on a randomly chosen cell in each room.
-- Non-Kitten-Items and the Kitten are randomly placed on the grid (the representation of Non-Kitten-Items and the Kitten is randomly selected from a set of ASCII characters).
+- Non-Kitten items and the Kitten are randomly placed on the grid (the representation of Non-Kitten-Items and the Kitten is randomly selected from a set of ASCII characters).
-- In addition to the Non-Kitten-Items, a Teleporter is hidden somewhere on the game grid.
+- In addition to the Non-Kitten items, a Teleporter is hidden somewhere on the game grid.

 Once generated, the grid should look something like this: